naanTha/Machine-Learning/README.md

 # Machine-Learning Assignment
 ---

 This repository conatins the solved assignment of Machine Learning Course.
-This repository is not intended to bias the evaluation system.
+This repository is not intended to bias the evaluation dynamics of this course in anyway.